premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-17.What do you mean by "Dirty read" in terms of database?
+17.What do you mean by "Dirty read" in terms of database?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)